arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

 <strong>Belarus</strong> and <strong>Russia</strong> began “purely defensive” joint air-force drills on Monday—raising Ukraine’s fears that the Kremlin plans to launch a new [ground offensive](https://www.economist.com/leaders/2022/12/15/a-looming-russian-offensive) from Belarus.
-Meanwhile the death toll from a Russian missile strike on an apartment building in Dnipro, a Ukrainian city, climbed to over 30, according to local officials.
+Meanwhile the death toll from a Russian missile strike on an apartment building in Dnipro, a Ukrainian city, climbed to 40, according to local officials.
 The strike prompted Western pledges of [more heavy weapons](https://www.economist.com/europe/2023/01/06/the-west-sends-armoured-fighting-vehicles-to-ukraine) for the embattled country.

 The <strong>Republican</strong> chairman of<strong> America’s</strong> House Oversight Committee, the investigative body of the House of Representatives, demanded to see visitor logs for <strong>President Joe Biden’s </strong>home in Delaware.
 On January 9th news broke that [classified documents had been found there](https://www.economist.com/united-states/2023/01/13/joe-bidens-documents-mess) in November; more were discovered this week.
 Republicans accuse Democrats—who have insisted that Donald Trump should be prosecuted for mishandling sensitive papers—of hypocrisy.